hello-robot/stretch_hardware_guides/docs/hardware_guide_re2.md

 The [Stretch Firmware Manual](https://github.com/hello-robot/stretch_firmware) covers this modification.

 **The header pins utilize 3V3 TTL logic.
-They do not have interface protection (eg, ESD, over-voltage, shorts).
+They have limited nterface protection (eg, ESD, over-voltage, shorts).
 It is possible to damage your robot if pin specifications are exceeded **

 The pin mapping is: